-- 76. Duplicate PRT1 as PRT2. - 77.
+- 70. Duplicate PRT1 as PRT2. - 71.
 Adjust the Identity tab. - a.
 Comments: PORCELAIN WALL BASE TILE - b.
-Mark: PRT2 Remember to always set the this value when duplicating a material - c.
-Everything else is the same as PRT1. - 78.
-On the Graphics tab, set the Surface Pattern to 12" Tile. - 79.
-On the Appearance tab, duplicate the asset and then adjust the texture size to be 2'x2'; this is for two 12" Tiles. - a.
-Do this for both the image and the relief pattern. - 80.
-Close the Materials dialog; be sure to click the OK button and not the red "X" in the upper right as this will cancel and discard your changes. - 81.
+Mark: PRT2 Remember to always set this value when duplicating a material - c.
+Everything else is the same as PRT1. - 72.
+On the Graphics tab, set the Foreground Surface Pattern to 12" Tile. - 73.
+On the Appearance tab, use Duplicate this asset (upper right) to duplicate the asset and then adjust the texture size to be 3'x3'; this is for three 12" Tiles. - a.
+Do this for both the image and the relief pattern. - 74.
+Close the Materials dialog; be sure to click the OK button and not the red "X" in the upper right as this will cancel and discard your changes. - 75.
 Save your project file.
 You will use this model in subsequent chapters.

 You should save all the image files you create or download into a single folder if possible.
 If working in an office, the folder should be on a network, accessible to everyone on the design team.
-In Revit, everyone can go to Application Menu Options Rendering and add "additional render appearance paths" so Revit knows where the images are located and can access them when needed.
+In Revit, everyone can go to File Tab \rightarrow Options \rightarrow Rendering and add "additional render appearance paths" so Revit knows where the images are located and can access them when needed.

 This wraps up a fairly thorough overview of using and managing Materials in Revit.
-You should hang on to this book so you can refer back to this information as needed.
+You should hang onto this book so you can refer back to this information as needed.
 Eventually, you will know how to do these steps by memory as there are lots of materials on projects.
-Keep in mind that your favorite materials can be added to a custom template file or custom material library so they are available immediately for all your projects.
+Keep in mind that your favorite materials can be added to a custom template file or custom material library, so they are available immediately for all your projects.

-Revit Materials and Custom Parameters
+Exercise 4-5: Revit Materials and Custom Parameters